 The Museum’s furniture collections range in date from the 17th to 20th centuries.
 The 1677 Whipple House features early furniture crafted in Ipswich and nearby towns arranged to show scenes from daily life in the 17th and 18th centuries.
-Highlights include a Dennis chest, Gaines chairs, and period blanket chests.
+Highlights include two Dennis chests, Gaines chairs, and period blanket chests.

 The Museum owns the largest single collection of works by Arthur Wesley Dow, including oils, watercolors, woodblock prints, cyanotype and black-and-white photographs, and plaster molds.
 The Museum also exhibits a collection of works by a group of artists known as the Ipswich Painters, who gathered around Dow in Ipswich during the late 19th and early 20th centuries.
 Other highlights of the collection include two portraits attributed to Lamqua, a Chinese artist who was a student of George Chinnery, portraits of members of the Heard family including two by William Morris Hunt, and a marble bust of Augustine Heard.
 Early paintings and prints are on display at the 1677 Whipple House.